Warbo/nix-config/README.md

    `super`.
  - `packageOverrides` is a function taking `super` as an argument.
-The result is a set of attributes which Nix will *add to* `super` for our user (replacing, in the case of overlaps).
-For this reason, the contents of `super` *should not* appear in the result; doing so will effectively override *everything*, and cause the whole system to be recompiled from scratch!
+The result is a set of attributes which Nix will *add to* `super` for our user (replacing, in the case of overlaps), i.e. `self = super // packageOverrides super`.
+For this reason, the `packageOverrides` should only contain new or overridden packages; copying from `super` to `packageOverrides` serves no purpose other than invalidating the binary cache.
 Note that these attributes don't need to be "packages" per se, for example they might be helper functions which we want to make available globally.
- - `self` is the complete set of Nix packages, including out overrides.
+ - `self` is the complete set of Nix packages, including our overrides.
 Thanks to laziness, we can use `self` to define some overrides in terms of others;
    although care should be taken to avoid circular dependencies (i.e. infinite loops).